 When OPEC was formed in 1960, it had five founding members: Iran, Iraq, Kuwait, Saudi Arabia and Venezuela.
-Since then, the organisation has grown to include 14 member countries as of July 2019.
+Since then, the organisation has grown to include 13 member countries (as of June 2020).

 Each country is expected to send one or more delegates to each conference meeting, but there must be at least two-thirds in attendance for the meeting to obtain quorum.
 If a country’s delegation consists of more than one person, they must appoint a head of the delegation.
 This is usually the country’s oil or energy minister.

 Each country has a single vote, and countries must vote unanimously before any change to policy can be implemented.
-Other countries may attend meetings as observers if permitted by the conference, but they do not get a vote.
+Other countries may attend meetings as observers, but they do not get a vote.